Sources: Texans to start Kyle Allen as new QB 1 against Dolphins

 “Kyle can make all of the throws,” Smith said.
 “He has a history of good play in the NFL.
 He’s a veteran who’s been in situations.
 He gets rid of the ball quickly.
 There’s a lot of things to like about what Kyle has done.
 When he played in the preseason, with a limited amount of time, I thought he did a pretty good job.”

+“Sometimes, we looked at a better option earlier than others.
+That’s a part of the process.
+We’re in the second half of the season.
+We should know about what’s been put on video is probably who we are now.
+I acknowledge that.”

-Texans left offensive tackle Laremy Tunsil, a two-time Pro Bowl selection, defended Mills and emphasized his resiliency after a mistake.
+Texans left offensive tackle Laremy Tunsil, a two-time Pro Bowl selection, defended Mills on Sunday and emphasized his resiliency after mistakes.

 “That’s one thing about Davis, he gets ready for the next one,” Tunsil said.
 “That’s one thing we appreciate about him.
 I don’t think no change should happen.
 It’s just growing pains.”